Simplecodez/instagram-clone-post/README.md

 localhost:3000/graphql
 ```
 to test and use the application.
-It contains documents on the various endpoints.
+It contains documentation on the various endpoints.
 I implemented a very simple authentication for accessing the endpoints to make it a bit real life and so the post can be associated with a user.
 The authentication can be easily deactivated by removing the:
 ```